ivica3730k/wsjtxcli/README.md

 ## Installation

 Pick one of the three methods below.
-The `.deb` and the standalone binary both install a `wsjtxcli` command; substitute it for `python main.py` in the usage examples.
+The `.deb` and the standalone binary both install a `wsjtxcli` command; substitute it for `python3 -m wsjtxcli.main` in the usage examples.

 ### 1. Debian / Ubuntu package (recommended for Debian/Ubuntu)